finbourne/workflow-sdk-java/sdk/docs/WorkersApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // WorkersApi apiInstance = apiFactory.build(WorkersApi.class);

         WorkersApi apiInstance = ApiFactoryBuilder.build(fileName).build(WorkersApi.class);
         String scope = "scope_example"; // String | Scope of the worker to be updated String code = "code_example"; // String | Code of the worker to be updated UpdateWorkerRequest updateWorkerRequest = new UpdateWorkerRequest(); // UpdateWorkerRequest | State of the updated worker try {
+            // uncomment the below to set overrides at the request level
+            // Worker result = apiInstance.updateWorker(scope, code, updateWorkerRequest).execute(opts);

             Worker result = apiInstance.updateWorker(scope, code, updateWorkerRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {